-Decision Circle as ours of death being declar Action Action completed? appropriate 1 Does death / ALTE meet criteria for a Joint Agency Response?
-(Death due to external causes, or in custody, or suspicious circumstances, or stillbirth with no healthcare professional in attendance) Yes / No If Yes, contact On- Call health professional, police, duty social worker and request they attend hospital Yes / NA 2 Can a MCCD (Medical Certificate of Cause of Death) be issued?
+Actions to be completed with 1 -2 hours of death being c leclared Decision Circle as appropriate Action Action completed?
+1 Does death / ALTE meet criteria for a Joint Agency Response?
+(Death or collapse with no immediate apparent cause, or due to external causes, or in custody, or suspicious circumstances, or stillbirth with no healthcare professional in attendance) Yes / No If Yes, contact On- Call health professional, police, duty social worker and request they attend hospital Yes / NA 2 Can a MCCD (Medical Certificate of Cause of Death) be issued?
 Yes / No If No, or if death meets other criteria for referral to coroner, contact the coroner's office Yes / NA 3 Has a potential care or service delivery issue occurred?
 Yes / No If Yes, contact the Patient Safety Team Yes / NA 3a In relation to 3: Has a Datix form been completed?
 Yes / No / NA 3b In relation to 3: Have obligations under the Duty of Candour been fulfilled?
-(Family informed, offered apology, invited to submit questions) Yes / No / NA 1
+(Family informed, offered apology, invited to submit questions) Yes / No / NA 4 Are there any immediate actions necessary to ensure the health and safety of others, including family or community Yes / No / NA If yes, describe here:

 Child/Hospital Details

 Childs Name: Date of Birth

-Hospital Number: Date of death and time:
+Hospital Number: Date of death and

+time:

-Hospital Name: Place of death e.g., ED/Other (Specify)
+Hospital Name: Place of death e.g.,

+ED/Other (Specify)

-4 Are there any immediate actions necessary to ensure the health and safety of others, including family or community members, healthcare, patients, and staff?
-Yes / No / NA If yes, describe here: 5 Describe the approach to sup porting the family (ke y worker, end of life medical lead):
+5 Describe the approach to supporting the family (key worker, end of life medical lead):

-Name of person completing form
+e of person completing form

 Job title

 Date

-Appendix 1B

-SUDIC Contacts
+Appendix 1B - SUDIC Contacts